loganbonsignore/Media-Consumption-Analysis/README.md

 # Shifting Behaviors: Covid-19 And America's Media Consumption Habits

 ### Project Overview
-Stuck at home while restaurants are closed and office spaces are slow to reopen, Americans are adapting their behaviors by spending more time online and as a result, consuming more media.
+Stuck at home while restaurants are closed and office spaces are slow to reopen, Americans are adapting their behaviors by spending more time online and as a result consuming more media.
 The United States is also approaching an election which may be, to many Americans, as important as any election before it.

 I want to find out which historically important voter issues Americans are most focused on today and if those issues have changed when compared to recent election years.
 For this project I will use the New York Times API to retrieve data that is assumed to be representative of content the average American voter is consuming.
 I will focus on data from March, April, May, June and July in each of the previous four election years (2008, 2012, 2016, 2020) during the analysis.